elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianExactWeighted {#medianexactweighted}

-Computes the median exactly according to the weight of each value.
+Computes median exactly according to the weight of each value.
 Weight means that value present 'weight' times.
 The function itself can be considered as a summation of histograms.

 This function works more efficiently then  [medianExact](#medianexact) because it uses hash table in the algorithm.